KNIME logo

 R

-R is a programming language and environment commonly used for statistical computing and graphics.
-It provides a wide variety of statistical techniques and graphical capabilities.
+R is an interpreted programming language used for statistical computing and graphics, offering a wide variety of statistical techniques and graphical capabilities.

 Random forest

-Random forest is an ensemble learning method used for classification and regression.
-It operates by constructing multiple decision trees and combining their outputs for more accurate predictions.
+Random forest is an ensemble learning method that builds multiple decision trees and combines their outputs to improve classification or regression accuracy.

 Random sample

-A random sample is a subset of individuals chosen from a larger set where each individual has an equal chance of being selected.
-It helps in obtaining a representative sample for statistical analysis.
+A random sample is a subset chosen from a population in such a way that every individual has an equal chance of being selected, ensuring representativeness.

 Random variable